US House passes bill to force ByteDance to divest TikTok or face ban | Politics

 US House passes bill to force ByteDance to divest TikTok or face ban

 The fate of TikTok, used by about 170 million Americans, has become a major issue in Washington.
 Lawmakers said their offices had received large volumes of calls from teen-age TikTok users who oppose the legislation, with the volume of complaints at times exceeding the number of calls seeking a ceasefire between Israel and Hamas in Gaza.
-"This process was secret and the bill was jammed through for one reason: it's a ban," a TikTok spokesperson said after the vote, adding that they hoped the Senate will "consider the facts, listen to their constituents," when considering the bill.
+"This process was secret and the bill was jammed through for one reason: it's a ban," a TikTok spokesperson said after the vote.

 The measure is the latest in a series of moves in Washington to respond to U.S. national security concerns about China, from connected vehicles to advanced artificial intelligence chips to cranes at U.S. ports.
 "This is a critical national security issue.
 The Senate must take this up and pass it," No. 2 House Republican Steve Scalise said on social media platform X.